rossboast/GHCopilotHoL/workshops/github-copilot/workshop.md

 Check each step of the test and don't move forward until you succeed.
 ```

 GitHub Copilot will use the MCP tool to directly execute the test step by step.
-What really makes the difference is that, because he's executing it, he's able to see when something is not working and will coreect it immediately.
+What really makes the difference is that, because Copilot is executing it, Copilot is able to see when something is not working and will correct it immediately.

 Like this you will have better success rate in generating your end-to-end tests.
 During the test he will start a browser and take screenshots so you will be able to see the impact of each action.